1. Home/

 How does one design an effective early warning system for strategic risks?

 Strategic risks affect fundamental aspects of the business model and corporate strategy.
-An early warning system designed for this purpose requires special approaches capable of detecting long-term trends, market changes, and disruptive developments at an early stage.
+An early warning system designed for this purpose requires special approaches capable of detecting long-term trends, market changes, and effective developments at an early stage.

 🔭 Characteristics of strategic early warning indicators: